hypewsthedev/Lyfe-Wiki/index.md

 Inviting the bot to your server is simple!
 All you need to do is click [here](https://discord.com/api/oauth2/authorize?client_id=730874220078170122&permissions=519232&scope=bot).
 The bot only requires a few permissions to work as intended, so make sure you don't accidently remove them!
 If you have a channel called "general", a message will send with some basic information to help you start your epic adventure!
 You can bring get the message again by doing `,welcome`.
 Check out the commands below for a detailed view on how things work!

+### A few basic things you should know
+Lyfe is a cross server "game" meaning you are competing against players from other servers.
+Commands like `,leaderboard` or `,baltop` will include people from other servers other than your own.
+Because of this, there is a chance of people abusing the bot for malicious or annoying purposes.
+Please report and of this to the [support server](https://discord.gg/zAZ3vKJ).
+In now way shape or form should this bot be used for Malicious Intent and you must abide by the Discord TOS when using it.
+People found breaking our rules or Discord TOS will be blacklisted from using the bot.
+This includes individuals and/or servers.